SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 A static variable is allocated for the entire lifetime of the program.
 Static variables fall outside of the clear stack heap distincition.
 Dynamic variables have a lifetime of your choosing: their memory is allocated and deallocated by you.
-Dynamic variables are stored on the stack.
+Dynamic variables are stored on the heap.
 Def: Automatic/static/dynamic variables use automatic/static/dynamic memory allocation.

 ### memory management